 For individuals with no product that want to make money, they can find a product that has value and earn income as an affiliate marketer.

-This guide provides a step-by-step journey through the world of affiliate marketing for beginners.
+This article provides a step-by-step journey through the world of affiliate marketing for beginners.
 You’ll learn what it is, how it works, and most importantly, how you can make money doing it.

 And since good affiliate marketers can be hard for brands to find, you’ll learn everything you need to stand out from the crowd.

-Use this ebook as a starting point and a reference for each stage of your journey as you learn how to sell as an affiliate marketer.
+Use this post as a reference for each stage of your journey as you learn how to sell as an affiliate marketer.
 As you read through each section, you’ll find affiliate marketing explained to you in a way that you can relate to.
 Plus, you’ll find tons of examples and tips that will help you establish yourself and improve your selling methods that will grow your income over the years.

 So let’s get started by teaching you the basics.